 a Secretary General,

-six persons to work on the Management Committee.
+a minimum of four and up to eight other individuals to work on the Management Committee.

-The election of these nine persons shall be on the basis of a majority of votes cast.
-Each person will be from a member organisations based in a different country, with the exception of the Secretary General.
+The election of these 7 - 11 individuals shall be on the basis of a majority of votes cast.
+A maximum of two individuals may be from the same country.
 When votes cast are equally divided, a new vote shall be held until a result is obtained.
-All nine persons in the MC have to be medical officers.
+All individuals on the MC must be medical officers.

 For the purposes of these elections, the General Assembly attendance must constitute at least half the total number of votes.
 If this figure is not attained, the General Assembly shall be reconvened and this time it may deliberate validly, irrespective of the number of members present.